kciurleo/AGN/README.md

 `XMM_query_result.vot` is the downloaded result of the cone search of XMM around the candidates described by `post_async.sh`, with a search radius of 10".

+`falsematchtest.csv` is the downloaded result of a cone search of SDSS around all XMM targets with a search radius of 15", to be used to see if a false match probability calculation for XMM is needed.

 `koulouridis.csv` and `koulouridis_coordinates.csv` are identical sets of Seyfert 2 AGN identified by [Koulouridis et al.](https://www.aanda.org/articles/aa/abs/2016/02/aa26515-15/aa26515-15.html) using XMM and were used to query ChaSer for matching observations.
 The latter contains only the RA and Dec columns needed for such a query.

 `koulouridis_results.csv` are the results of a cone search of 10 arcsec around the Koulouridis Seyferts using ChaSer.

 `CorrectedNamesCSC21.txt` contains a list of 400 CSC2.1 objects which were given new names in CSC 2.1, and their true names/names in CSC 2.0, downloaded from the [CSC 2.1 caveats page](https://cxc.cfa.harvard.edu/csc/files/CorrectedNamesCSC21.txt).
 This is supposed to be corrected in a future data release.

+`full_process_input.csv` is `obsids_seyferts.csv` but with duplicate rows dropped based on the subset of columns including 'CHANDRA_OBSID', 'CSC21P_name', 'ra_x', 'dec_x', 'Z', to be used to run `full_process_sherpa_bxa.py`.
+This dropping of duplicates was necessary because `obsids_seyferts.csv` had come from a dataframe which originally had been merged with the XMM catalogue and therefore might have multiple rows with the same obsid-object combo but different XMM objects; this file contains exactly one row for each obsid-object combo.

+`visual_match_error.csv` is used as input for `ds9_checker.sh` and contains information for a small subsample of the match errors meant to be inspected visually.

+`match_error_srcflux.csv` is the output of `srcflux_runner.py`, used to diagnose why so many sources have match errors.
+It has information (exposure time, off axis angle, count, MJD, etc) for all match errors.

 ### sherpa_fitting_code